Bill Hudson (British Army officer): Montenegro

 On 13 September, Hudson and a small group of Yugoslav military personnel left Cairo by air for Malta on the first leg of a new SOE mission, codenamed "Bullseye".
 Three days later, they boarded the British submarine HMS Triumph, which landed the party on the coast of the Italian-occupied territory of Montenegro near Petrovac on the evening of 20 September.
 They were accompanied as far as the shore by Captain Julian Amery.
 Having left Cairo with little notice, they were forced to supplement their equipment from the submarine's stores.
 The party consisted of Hudson (using the nom de guerre "Marko"), former Royal Yugoslav Army Major Zaharije Ostojić, and two former members of the Royal Yugoslav Air Force, Major Mirko Lalatović and Sergeant Veljko Dragićević, who was a radio operator.
-Both Lalatović and Ostojić were Montenegrins.
+All three Yugoslav crew members (Ostojić, Lalatović and Dragićević) were Montenegrins.
 The original intent had been for the party to consist only of Yugoslavs, and Hudson had only been ordered to accompany them 12 hours before they departed.
 Hudson's instructions were rather vague; he was expected to "contact, investigate, and report on all groups offering resistance to the enemy, regardless of race, creed or political persuasion".
 In addition, he was ordered to "discover who is fighting the enemy" and to "coordinate all elements of the resistance".
 The British did not know much about what was happening inside Yugoslavia in the summer of 1941 other than what they had learned from Ultra intelligence, which showed that German and Italian commanders in Yugoslavia were radioing messages back to Berlin and Rome complaining about attacks from "terrorists" and "bandits", which proved that some sort of resistance was going on.